semccomas/GLUT5_string/README.md

 ### Free energy surface plotting
 * [plot_FES_for_paper](https://github.com/semccomas/GLUT5_string/blob/master/string/analysis/scripts/plot_FES_for_paper.ipynb) Lifts same code from string MSM FES above, just that the F and extent.npy files are saved to disc so that we don't have to calculate the TICA and MSM from scratch.
 Then, compare to known models.
+Plot also the error as calculated in the MSM script.
    - Figure 2D and 2E come from here